xeBuz/Flask-Validator/docs/validators.rst

 ValidateIBAN
 ------------

-Check if the new value is valid IBAN (International Bank Account Number)
+Check if the new value is a valid IBAN (International Bank Account Number)

 More reference: https://en.wikipedia.org/wiki/International_Bank_Account_Number

-Parametes:
+Parameters:

 +-------------------------+-----------+-----------------------------------------------------------------+
 | Parameter               | Default   | Description                                                     |